 - 76 lessons within a clearly constructed scope and sequence to ensure phonological awareness success for children

-- Aligns to Common Core State Standards for English Language Arts
+- Aligns to state and national standards, including the common core Standards for English Language Arts

 - 9 popular storybooks linked to the curriculum